Thomas Hruz: Early life and education

 Born in Milwaukee, Wisconsin, Hruz received his bachelor's degree from University of Wisconsin–Milwaukee in 1995, and immediately went on to obtain his master's degree in Public Affairs and Public Policy Analysis from the Robert M. La Follette School of Public Affairs at the University of Wisconsin–Madison in 1997.
-Shortly thereafter, he attended law school at the Marquette University Law School, earning his J.D. in 2002.
+Shortly thereafter, he attended law school at the Marquette University Law School, earning his Juris Doctor in 2002.
 At Marquette, he was a writer and editor for the Marquette Law Review, and received the 2002 Golden Quill Award for best student writing.

 Legal career

 After graduating from law school, he was selected as a law clerk for Wisconsin Supreme Court justice David Prosser Jr. for the 2002–2003 term.
 Following his time with Justice Prosser, he was selected as a clerk for Judge John Louis Coffey on the U.S. Seventh Circuit Court of Appeals.

 Hruz was hired as an associate at the Milwaukee law firm Meissner Tierney Fisher & Nichols, S.C., and, in 2009, was made a partner.
 At the firm, Hruz was a leader in their appellate practice.
 Hruz was recognized as a "Super Lawyer" in the appellate practice and an "Up and Coming" attorney by the Wisconsin Law Journal.
 Hruz was also an active member of the board of the appellate practice section of the State Bar of Wisconsin between 2009 and 2015, and was chair for the 2013–2014 term.

+In addition to his involvement with the State Bar, Hruz has been involved with the legal profession through academic and organizational service.

-In 2012, he also began teaching at Marquette University Law School as adjunct professor of Appellate Writing and Advocacy.
+In 2012, he began teaching at Marquette University Law School as adjunct professor of Appellate Writing and Advocacy.

+In volunteer positions, Hruz has participated in expanding access to the civil justice system for people of limited means.
+After serving on the Board of Directors of the Wisconsin Trust Account Foundation, the state's Interest on Lawyer Trust Accounts administrator, the Foundation appointed Hruz to the Wisconsin Access to Justice Commission, on which he continues to serve.

-In addition to his involvement with the State Bar, Hruz has been an active member of several legal professional associations.
+Hruz has been an active member of several legal professional associations.
 He is a member of the Thomas E. Fairchild Inn of Court, the Hon.
 Robert J. Parins Legal Society of Northeast Wisconsin, and the Federalist Society, and was president of the St. Thomas More Lawyers Society of Milwaukee.